Trump ally Tom Barrack acquitted of foreign agent charges - NewsBreak

 Trump ally Tom Barrack acquitted of foreign agent charges

-NEW YORK — (AP) — Donald Trump's inaugural committee chair, Tom Barrack, was acquitted of all counts Friday at a federal trial in which he was accused of using his personal access to the former president to secretly promote the interests of the United Arab Emirates.
+Donald Trump 's inaugural committee chair, Tom Barrack, was acquitted on all counts Friday at a federal trial in which he was accused of using his personal access to the former Republican president to secretly promote the interests of the United Arab Emirates .

-Barrack, a 75-year-old California billionaire, is an old friend of Trump and chaired the Republican's inaugural committee.
-He was among a long line of Trump associates to face various criminal charges.
+Barrack, 75, is an old friend of Trump and is a California billionaire who chaired Trump’s inaugural committee.
+He was among of a long line of Trump associates to face various criminal charges.

-The verdict touched off a tearful celebration among Barrack and his supporters, who took group photos in the courtroom.
-Outside court, Barrack proclaimed, “God bless America,” and said that he intended to get a drink and go see the Statue of Liberty.

-He told reporters that he was thankful that the jury understood “such complex and believable facts in front of them. … I’m proud to be an American.”

-In 2019, lawyer Greg Craig, a Democrat, was acquitted of making a false statement to the Justice Department about work for Ukraine's government.

-Trump also pardoned two allies who had been convicted of secretly lobbying the U.S. for foreign interests: former campaign manager Paul Manafort and a top fundraiser, Elliott Broidy.

-Federal prosecutor Ryan Harris told jurors that Barrack schemed to become the “eyes, ears and the voice” for the Emirates as part of a criminal conspiracy to manipulate Trump’s foreign policy.
-He leveraged his back-channel connections to get the UAE to funnel tens of millions of dollars into an office building he was developing and into one of his investment funds, Harris said.
+In closing arguments on Tuesday, Assistant U.S. Attorney Ryan Harris told jurors that Barrack schemed to become the “eyes, ears and the voice” for the Emirates as part of a criminal conspiracy to manipulate Trump’s foreign policy.
+At the same time. he leveraged his back-channel connections to get the UAE to funnel tens of millions of dollars into an office building he was developing and into one of his investment funds, he added.

 Barrack “marketed himself as politically connected.
 Someone who could open doors for the UAE.
 Someone who could offer access to Donald Trump. ...
 He was going to be their man on the inside,” Harris said.